pseudorandomuser/pseudorandomuser.github.io/docs/privacy.md

 ## Open source

 This website is open-source.
 You are free to copy, modify and use it in compliance with the [GNU General Public License 3](https://www.gnu.org/licenses/gpl-3.0.html).
-The source code of this website can be obtained at the following address: [https://github.com/pseudorandomuser/pseudorandomuser.github.io](https://github.com/pseudorandomuser/pseudorandomuser.github.io)
+The source code of this website can be obtained from the following repository: [pseudorandomuser/pseudorandomuser.github.io](https://github.com/pseudorandomuser/pseudorandomuser.github.io)

 ## Your rights